Theriognathus: Post-cranial

+Overal size

+Considering the morphology of therocephalians, and the basal skull length of Theriognathus (roughly 25 cm in adult individuals), the approximate size and appearance of Theriognathus is that of a slender to stout animal about 1 m long.

 Bone histology

-Ricqlès (1969) suggested differential rates of growth between a basal therocephalian from the Middle Permian of South Africa and the Late Permian whaitsiid ‘Notosollasia’ (now synonymous with Theriognathus).
+Ricqlès (1969) suggested differential rates of growth between a basal therocephalian from the Middle Permian of South Africa and the Late Permian whaitsiid Notosollasia (now synonymous with Theriognathus).
 According to Ricqlès, Theriognathus’ radius midshaft bone wall is extremely thick and has a reduced central cavity without cancellous structures.
 The vascular motif is primarily longitudinal and radial.
 Ricqlès suggested that therocephalians might have exhibited accelerated growth rates later in their evolutionary history due to the comparatively more vascularized cortical bone in the radius of the whaitsiid.

 The femur bears a relatively thick wall as well, and could be related to impact loading, due to its orientation.
 The thick cortical bone is made many primary osteons in a parallel and woven fibered matrix.
 There are numerous osteocyte lacunae that have a spherical shape within the growth zones, but more lenticular and ordered near growth marks.
 The cortex has a moderate amount of vascularization.
 The pattern and number of the growth marks indicated some amount of plasticity in the growth style of Theriognathus.